-Otherworld Finland is a quintet ensemble formed to present the a special edition of the Otherworld Cycle in Finland and the Unted States in 2017.
-The first elements of this project took hold after Romus returned home from touring in Northern Europe in the mid-nineties.
-His experiences led to continued research into the rich music and culture of his Finnish heritage.
-As a third generation Finnish American Rent Romus has spent the last fourteen years delving deep into his roots piecing together stories from his family, photos of family members, and researching the depths of Finnish cultural history, the land of his grandmothers.
+Otherworld is a quintet ensemble formed to present the music and explorations of jazz and improvistion inspired by the arctic diaspora.
+The first elements of this project took hold after Romus returned home from touring in Demark in the mid-nineties.
+His experiences sparked research into the rich music and culture of his Finnish heritage.
+As a third generation Finnish American Rent Romus has spent over a decade searching deep into his lost roots piecing together stories from his family, photos of family members, and researching the depths of Finnish cultural history, the land of his grandmothers.
 The “Other World” thematic references his lost Finnish heritage and “Body of Memory” embedded in Romus’ musical psyche refracted through the multi-faceted lens of improvisation and postmodern jazz.

-The Otherworld Cycle is a set of original songs with improvised vocal transitions written for ensembles ranging in size from 5-15 performing musicians.
-The music is inspired by the epic poems of the Kalevala, Karelian regional folk song form, and Sami Joik elements of the native peoples of Northern Finland.
-The ensemble arrangements utilize voice, double bass, saxophones, brass and percussion, augmented by traditional Karelian and Finnish instruments such as kantele, bells, handmade reed instruments, and overtone flutes, with smaller touring ensembles doubling on percussion and voice..
-The suite is normally 90 minutes in duration consisting of two sets each containing three movements instrumentally utilizing these thematic elements while embedded structurally in ways that abstractly reference the Finnish thematic.
+The music consists of original compositions and improvised transitions written for ensembles ranging in size from 5-15 performing musicians, and is inspired by the epic songs of the Kalevala, Karelian and northern regional folk song form, and Sami Joik elements of the native peoples of Northern Finland.
+The ensemble arrangements utilize voice, double bass, saxophones, brass and percussion, augmented by traditional instruments such as kantele, bells, handmade reed instruments, and overtone flutes, with smaller touring ensembles doubling on percussion and voice.
+The suite ranges from 45 to 90 instrumentally utilizing these thematic elements while embedded structurally in ways that abstractly reference the northern thematic.

 |About the Musicians